randomtruffles/Dominion_League/faq.md

 #### How long is a match?

 Most players play a 6-game match in a single playing session lasting about 2 hours, without breaks.
-As a courtesy to your opponents, you may want to adjust your play speed if you find your games are considerably longer than this.
+As a courtesy to your opponents, you may want to adjust your play speed if you find your matches are considerably longer than this.

 #### Do I have to play all 6 games at once?